 Several studies have been undertaken to investigate Ilona Palucki’s healing work.

 Researchers from Laurentian University, in Ontario, Canada, have conducted a study to research the efficacy of Ms. Palucki’s method for healing trauma from sexual abuse.
-To conduct this Ms. Palucki spent several weeks in Sudbury, Ontario in 2017.
-People with trauma resulting from psychological, physical and sexual abuse participated in the study and received a session of the Palucki Method.
-Using standardized psychometric measures, so-called Profile of Mood States POMS-SF and specifically designed Q&As as well as electroencephalography it was investigated how participants responded to receiving the treatment and how it affected their wellbeing.
+Ms. Palucki treated people suffering from trauma resulting from psychological, physical and sexual abuse with the Palucki Method.
+Before and after the treatment psychological measures were taken using standardized psychometric questionnaires, so-called Profile of Mood States, as well as electroencephalography measures of their brain-profiles.
+Further, specifically designed and conclusive Q&As were taken a longer duration after the treatment.

-Results show significant as well as highly significant decreases on the scales of Tension-Anxiety, Depression-Dejection, Confusion-Bewilderment and Fatigue.
-Q&As which were taken on average 5 weeks after the treatment show substantial onsets of motivation and new orientation.
-Publication in a science journal is being projected.
+Results show significant as well as highly significant decreases on the scales of Tension-Anxiety, Depression-Dejection, Confusion-Bewilderment and Fatigue as well as a large increase of general wellbeing.
+Additionally, Q&As which were taken on average 5 weeks after the treatment show substantial increases of self-worthiness, motivation and onsets of a fundamental new orientation of life.
+(See more in the ‘Media’ section.)

 The pure Palucki Method is based on advanced psycho-logic means and on the body’s and soul’s own healing response.
 The method doesn’t require extra-ordinary abilities of consciousness that exceed the frame that is currently accepted by the mainstream of science.